flxxycoding/flxxycoding/README.md

 - 👋 Hi, I’m @flxxycoding
-- 👀 I’m interested in kotamobagu
+- 👀 I’m interested coding web
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creat coding
-- 📫 How to reach me ...
+- 📫 How to reach me on instagram raffli.gobell

 <!---
 flxxycoding/flxxycoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.